Curriculum and Academic Policy

 - Program changes or terminations must be submitted using the CIM Programs system.

-- Ex-Officio members of CAPC can be consulted for assistance with the requirements, workflow, or help with CIM.
+- The Assistant Dean for Curriculum and Assessment and the Associate Dean for Academic Affairs can be consulted for assistance with the requirements, workflow, or help with CIM.

 All new proposals and changes to existing courses/programs must be received (via